 (#) invitations sent per user X (%) conversion rate = (#) Viral Coefficient

-In order to calculate the viral coefficient of your product or service, you need three numbers: the number of current users, the number of invitations sent (referrals, shares, or whatever best represents an invitation to use your product/service), and the average conversion rate of those invitations.
-Then multiply those three metrics and divide by the number of current users to get the viral coefficient (often referred to as the ‘k’ value).
+In order to calculate the viral coefficient of your product or service, you need two numbers: the number of invitations sent per user (referrals, shares, or whatever best represents an invitation to use your product/service), and the average conversion rate of those invitations.
+Then multiply those two metrics to get the viral coefficient (often referred to as the ‘k’ value).